 A. 2.7 Customers that know what species and quantity they want every year and want the security of receiving an early Order Confirmation can request inclusion on our “Standing Order List”.
 They do not even have to worry about placing an Order every year because we automatically send them an Order Confirmation (in the May/June time frame) that confirms availability of the quantity/species they took the previous year along with the price.
-They just confirm their acceptance by return email or telephone and make any adjustments they want.
+They just confirm their acceptance by return email or telephone after making any adjustments they want in species or quantity.
 A delivery schedule can be determined at that time or later during a call from us.
 The advantage is that under normal circumstances they have the security of knowing they have their firewood requirements covered for the year.
-Many of our largest Customers have “Standing Orders” in place although it is now also becoming more common with smaller Customers who also want the security of knowing they have the quantity and species they prefer.
+Many of our largest Customers have “Standing Orders” in place although it is now also becoming more common with smaller Customers who also just want the security of knowing they have the quantity and species they prefer.

 SECTION 3 – QUESTIONS ON PRICING AND PAYMENT: